 Tempus Novo has a unique strength; it’s understanding and direct links into the British prison system.
 Founded in 2014 by two serving Prison Officers at HMP Leeds, Tempus Novo operates within the prisons to identify offenders committed to transforming their lives.
-Upon release, these prisoners continue to work with Tempus Novo to gain employment while also receiving hands on mentorship and support.
+Upon release, these prisoners continue to work with Tempus Novo to gain employment whilst also receiving hands on mentorship and support for a minimum of 6 months.

 The Tempus Novo model is based on being bespoke, personal and sustainable.
 We work with a growing number of employers in and around Yorkshire who share the same vision and are more than wiling to give these ex-offenders a second chance.

 Tempus Novo was founded by Steve Freer and Val Wawrosz.
-Between them, Steve and Val have over 50 years’ experience working with offenders in prisons throughout the country, most recently at HMP Leeds.
+Between them, Steve and Val have almost 60 years combined experience working with offenders in prisons throughout the country, most recently at HMP Leeds.

 They have a comprehensive understanding of Offender Management having overseen both Integrated Offender Management (IOM) units and Resettlement teams in custodial settings.